alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 !
 New Feature
 * Bug fixed
 - General comment

+1.4.3 - Mar, 2011
+* Fixed issue #1947: Fixed NullPointerException when editing entries with Webform module
+* Fixed issue #1948: Fixed field entries starting with an integer were treated as numbers
+* Fixed issue #1952: Email validation error
+!
+Optional automatic height calculation of the front end report !
+Added option to format numbers as string in a CSV export file !
+Added MS SQL support
+!
+Added PostgreSQL support

 1.4.1 - Nov, 2010
 * Bug fix in the countForms sql query